-We are proud and happy to use the ACP research building at the Beutenberg Campus, which was opened in immediate vicinity to the Institute of Applied Physics, the Fraunhofer Institute for Applied Optics and Precision Engineering and the Leibniz Institute of Photonic Technology.
-The building has been funded by the State of Thuringia and the German federal government with more than 24 million Euro.
+We are proud to be hosted in the ACP research building located at Albert-Einstein-Str.
+6, 07745 Jena.
+The building was opened in immediate vicinity to the Institute of Applied Physics, the Fraunhofer Institute for Applied Optics and Precision Engineering and the Leibniz Institute of Photonic Technology.
+It has been funded by the State of Thuringia and the German federal government with more than 24 million Euro.
 It offers 2,600 m² space including top-notch functionalized optical, biological and chemical labs, seminar rooms, offices and an auditorium.
-Very quickly the new research site already evolved into a strategic and integrative hub for interdisciplinary exchange within the main ACP research areas by hosting laboratories for joint research performed by ACP's principal scientists, and enhance the integration of ACP's educational programs into its research program.
+Since 2016, the research site evolved into a strategic and integrative hub for interdisciplinary exchange within the main ACP research areas by hosting laboratories for joint research, and enhance the integration of ACP's educational programs into its research.

 Substantial installation of research infrastructure and laboratory equipment inside the ACP building were funded by the State of Thuringia and the European Funds for Regional Development (EFRE) within the infrastructural measures ACP-IPHT-FIB (2015 FOR 0005), ACP-MESOLAB (2015 FGI 0024), ACP-RÖNTGEN-BIOBILD (2017 FGI 0030), and ACP-CNQN (2018).

-Currently, the ACP building is hosting the full research groups of ACP principal scientists Limpert, Rothhardt, Setzpfandt and Pertsch, as well as parts of the research of the ACP principal scientists Eilenberger, Heinemann, Peschel, Popp, Schmitt, Schubert, Staude and Tünnermann.
-The official address ist ACP, FSU Jena, Albert-Einstein-Str.
-6, 07745 Jena.
+Currently, the ACP building is hosting the groups of ACP principal scientists Limpert, Rothhardt, Setzpfandt and Pertsch, as well as parts of the research of the ACP principal scientists Eilenberger, Heinemann, Peschel, Popp, Schmitt, Schubert, and Tünnermann.

 ACP is organizing an thrilling and inspiring program throughout the whole year, including international conferences and workshops, keynote lectures and research group seminars.
 In the public areas, seminar and meeting rooms can be reserved for events in the area of scientific communication and education in the context of optics and photonics: